tj-actions/sync-release-version/README.md

 ## Problem

-With multiple files that need to be updated each time a new version of your software is released.
+With multiple files that need to be updated each time a new released is created.

 `sync-release-version` makes this process less complex by using a regex pattern to match the lines in the specified files that needs to be updated.